Palo Alto Vigil for the Children of Gaza : Indybay

 Palo Alto, CA

-Every Sunday, we stand together as a community in solidarity with the people of Gaza It’s time to get even louder in our demand for an end to this genocide in progress.
+Every Sunday, we stand together as a community in solidarity with the people of Gaza.
+It’s time to get even louder in our demand for an end to this genocide.

 For more information: https://www.instagram.com/vigil4gaza/